ashuthe1/ashuthe1/README.md

 - 🌱 I’m **Full-Stack Web Developer**

-- 🎓 Currently I'm pursuing Bachelors in Information Science & Engineering at BMS College of Engineering
+- 🎓 Currently pursuing Bachelors in Information Science & Engineering at BMS College of Engineering

 - 👯 Have an idea?
 Let’s collaborate!
 Email me at <a href="mailto:ashutosh251848@gmail.com" target="_blank">ashutosh251848@gmail.com</a>.